 It also depends on how many times you will apply the diesel.

 Will Diesel Kill a Pine Tree?

 Yes, diesel will kill a pine tree.
-You can use the various methods we have highlighted to kill your pine tree.
-You can choose to kill the roots first by applying diesel and waiting for several months for the whole tree to die.
+You can use our highlighted methods to kill your pine tree.
+You can kill the roots first by applying diesel and waiting several months for the whole tree to die.
 Or by cutting the rest of the tree, remaining with the roots, and then using diesel on the roots.

 You can cut off the rest of the tree and remain with the stump.
 Apply diesel on the stump and wait for it to decompose.
 Or you can apply diesel and burn the stump.

 Using diesel to kill stumps is not the only way.
 In fact, there are other cheap alternate ways to get rid of these ugly tree remains that take up space in your yard.

 You don’t have to hire a professional because everything you need is cheaply available at home.

 After a tree is taken down, you should remove its root system.
 If the roots are close to a building, they may cause significant damage as they may continue to grow and spread long after the tree is cut.
 We offer natural solutions because you might not feel comfortable using kerosene, diesel, or chemicals to kill tree roots.